-42 The experience on mainstreaming the climate factor into Quebrada Bonilla mudflow protection works and Antofagasta's stormwater plan will be used by ARG to improve protection works in the region.
+39 The experience on mainstreaming the climate factor into quebrada Bonilla mudflow protection works and Antofagasta's stormwater plan will be used by ARG to improve protection works in the region.

-Barrier Project action Expand public warning systems in Antofagasta and Taltal to alert and evacuate the local population in case of mudflows (output 4.1).
+Barrier Project action develop methodology and experience for mainstreaming the climate factor in infrastructure works.
+2. Early warning systems have limited information to alert people at risk with sufficient time to evacuate.
+Increase capacity to forecast hydrometeorological hazards and strengthen early warning systems.
+Install meteorological radar in Esmeraldas, storm detection system in Antofagasta, and meteorological stations in both Antofagasta and Esmeraldas (outputs 3.1 and 3.2).
+Expand public warning systems in Antofagasta and Taltal to alert and evacuate the local population in case of mudflows (output 4.1).
 Prepare and implement a pilot community-based flood warning system in Luis Vargas Torres Island (Esmeraldas) (output 4.2), prepare climate-adjusted flood and landslide risk maps for the city and signal the evacuation routes and safe areas (output 4.3) 3.
 Limited capacity to address informal occupation of land in high risk areas.
 Raise awareness of local population about the danger of setting on high-risk areas through the implementation of communication and education strategies (output 6.1) and an initiative to invigorate cultural memory (output 6.2).
 4. Local technical staff with limited capacities to mainstream climate change adaptation and disaster risk reduction.
 Develop and implement an online course on risk-based adaptation in coastal cities for local governments' officers (output 5.1).
 5. Local population not fully aware of climate-related risks.
 Develop and implement communication and education strategies (output 6.1) and an initiative to invigorate cultural memory (output 6.2).

-Project Objectives:
+Project / Programme Objectives: